ETCBC/dss/docs/transcription.md

 The *type* stores the kind of glyph, such as `cons`.
 The *glyph glyphe glypho* features store the transcription of the glyph, without any flags and brackets.
-They store it in Unicode, ETCBC transcription, and original Abegg code.
+They store it in Unicode, ETCBC transcription, and source transcription.

-These features do not suffice to reconstruct the original Abegg transcription, because the flags and brackets are not part of them.
+These features do not suffice to reconstruct the original source transcription, because the flags and brackets are not part of them.

 #### Punctuation